 payments to MYOB

-invoices and payments processed since last visit import straight in.
+This option would be used if your bookkeeper doesn't enter Customer receipts in to MYOB on regular basis.
+It will allow staff to add the payment within Synergy each day and then when the bookkeeper arrives can run the sync and have all invoices and payments processed since last visit import straight in.
 The filter entered on the MYOB Invoice Filters tab are also applied to the payments being exported.

-You can select whether or not you want Supplier expenses to be sync'd
+You can select whether or not you want Supplier expenses to be sync'd to MYOB. view example

 Review the information about the settings